 The contrast (Polarity) between males and females creates desire – the greater the difference, the more mesmerizing the attraction.
 Sorry did you get distracted thinking about that!?
-Yeah, it’s a pretty fancy design from the ‘man upstairs’.
+Yeah, it’s a pretty fancy design, driven by our biology.

 Masculine and feminine energies are present in all life.
 The Chinese Yin/Yang symbol recognises this as the union of opposites.
 Yin is the feminine life force of receptivity, while Yang is the masculine force of action.
 Studying the energy traits associated with masculine and feminine, I was surprised just how polar opposite they are and how much the gap has blurred over the last few centuries with drastic social shifts in roles and attitudes, sadly parallel with rising divorce rates.
 In other words, our biology hasn’t changed, but society has.
 Rate yourself against the list to see how close you are to channeling your natural-born feminine essence if you are curious.

 Reconnecting to our natural state is about remembering and spending time with the energies we are innately born with (before society impacted us).
-And one of the many powerful approaches to improving your success with serious male/female relationships.
+And (I believe) one of the many important approaches to improving male/female relationships.

 Here are the first five feminine energy traits and how to tune into them.